-If the mast is lifted the height over free lift, traction speed reduction is working depends on the setting status of this function.
+If the mast is lifted preset height, traction speed reduction is working depends on the setting status of this function.

-- ON: If set to on this function, traction speed control (TRAC.
-CTB.
-SPEED) is performed. - OFF: If set to off this function, traction speed control (TRAC, CTB, SPEED) isn't performed.
+- ON : If set to on this function, traction speed control is performed. - OFF : If set to off this function, traction speed control isn't performed.